Turandot123/pipelines-project/README.md

 Files are organised as follow:

-Input - were two initial CSV files are hosted IMBd and movie producers that will be manipulated to obtain a clean and transform database
-Output - clean and transformed database called database, the result of the work of manipulating CSV files and perform web scraping
+Input - wehre two initial CSV files are hosted IMBd and movie producers, which will be manipulated to obtain a clean and transform database called database and hosted in folder Output, which is the result of the work of manipulating CSV files and perform web scraping

 SRC- a series of .py files where python functions have been coded which serve for various tasks such as:
 a) clean IMBd and movie producers CSV files
 b) scrap (called api) two websites https://www.filmsite.org/bestdirs2.html and https://www.today.com/popculture/complete-list-every-best-picture-oscar-winner-ever-t107617
 c) get the relevant information (queries) from the database
 d) check if the user has introduced the right flag and has petioned the information from right period
-e) obtain and store the database in CSV and call it and pass it to json and transform it into a panda dataframe Main.PY - were the ARGPARSE and PIPELINE are coded
+e) obtain and store the database in CSV and call it and pass it to json and transform it into a panda dataframe

+Main.PY - were the ARGPARSE and PIPELINE are coded

+README - Instructions

 WORK PERFORMED